Redawt/BelowZeroGuide/docs/mods/utilities/simple-downgrader.md

 ## Downgrading the game

 === "Steam"

-    !!! warning

-        Currently the Fallout 4 Simple Downgrader does not work as it has not been properly updated for the newest version of the Fallout 4 Anniversary Edition.

-        You need to downgrade the game via the **Steam Console** or via the **Delta Patcher**.

-        I currently can not provide instructions for downgrading via the **Delta Patcher** method or the **Steam Console**.

-        Please look up yourself how to do that, or wait until the Fallout 4 Simple Downgrader gets updated.

-        GOG users are not affected by this issue.

     We need to revert the game code to ==version 1.10.163== for wider modding support.

     ### Installation Instructions